Marcinthecloud/In-One-Day-DataStax/README.md

 # Solr Amazon Book Demo
-This is a quick and dirty demo to get you start with Solr.
+This is a quick and dirty demo to get you started with DSE Search.
-With this dataset, you can run geospatial searches, Solr joins, text searches, and faceted searches.
+With this dataset, you can run geospatial searches, joins, text searches, and faceted searches.

 The dataset includes click stream data, books/categories, and ranks.